 What is metagaming?

-Metagaming is using knowledge that you know but your character
+is using knowledge that you know but your character doesn't to your

-doesn't to your advantage: such as knowing secrets about your arch
+advantage: such as knowing secrets about your arch enemy, knowing the

-enemy, knowing the location of an area your character has never seen,
+location of an area your character has never seen, passing information

-chat is also considered metagaming.
-Some degree of involuntary
+considered metagaming.
+Some degree of involuntary metagaming is

-metagaming is tolerated, but the most blatant cases will be dealt with
+tolerated, but the most blatant cases will be addressed by DMs.
+Acts of

-harshly.
-Acts of metagaming that affect other players' characters, or
+metagaming that affect other players' characters, or those that involve

 What is powergaming?